Michigan State vs. Nebraska NCAA Football Odds, Plays and Insights | September 25, 2021

 Nebraska Stats and Trends

-- Nebraska has two wins against the spread in four games this season.
+- Nebraska has two wins against the spread in four games this year.

-- This season, the Cornhuskers won ATS in their only game as an underdog of 4 points or more.
+- This year, the Cornhuskers won ATS in their only game as an underdog of 5 points or more.

-- Nebraska's games this season have not hit the over yet in three opportunities.
+- Nebraska's games this year have not hit the over on any of three set point totals.

-- When Nebraska scores more than 17.3 points, it is 1-1 against the spread and 2-1 overall.
+- Nebraska is 1-1 against the spread and 2-1 overall in games when it scores more than 17.3 points.

-- In games that Nebraska totals over 381.3 yards, the team is 2-1 against the spread and 2-2 overall.
+- When Nebraska picks up more than 381.3 yards, the team is 2-1 against the spread and 2-2 overall.

-- The Cornhuskers have five giveaways this season, while the Spartans have five takeaways .
+- The Cornhuskers have five turnovers this season, equal to the number of takeaways for the Spartans.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.